cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 	- **Storage capacity**: the project must have a tested storage capacity of at least the CISA schedule capacity.
 	- **Availability**: the project must be available at least 90% during the support year.
 # Discussion
-The intent of the CIS is to simulate additional investment in electricity supply infrastructure that will accelerate the [[Energy Transition]].
+The intent of the CIS is to simulate additional investment in electricity supply infrastructure that will accelerate the [[Energy Transition]] in Australia.

+The scheme favors dispatchable or firm capacity.
+Also, there is a focus on

 #CIS